-Here is a random journal entry I saved on my computer.
-I wrote it using a text editor on Arch Linux, but decided to post it here on my blog.
+Here is a random text file I saved on my computer.
+I wrote it using an editor on Arch Linux, but decided to post it here on my blog.
 I apologize if the language is a little more harsh:

 KRunner is pretty damn solid.
 If my computer was faster and newer, I think it would be even better.
 I have noticed that it will lag a bit upon searching something really fast.
 It takes just a bit to fully show what I searched, which can get annoying if 2 things have similar names.
 Plus, when opening/closing the KRunner, I notice that it is not nearly as fast as my Spotlight.
 I don't really know if it actually takes a nano second to open or if it is just because my Chromebook is slow.
 Either way, it is so trivial that it doesn't make me like it any less.
 In order to open KWrite this time, all I had to type was: